Slack 21.01.20

 Bug fixes

-- Fixed: Every now and again, images that had been sent to a channel wouldn’t appear.
-Not all images – not all the time, only sometimes – and for no apparent reason.
+- Fixed: Occasionally, images that had been sent to a channel wouldn’t display.
+Not all images, and not all the time; only sometimes, and for no apparent reason.
 Turns out there was a reason!
-It was “computers being weird”.
-So we’ve fixed it and images should now appear properly again.
+It was "software being weird".
+So we fixed it, and images should once again display correctly.

-- Fixed: In some cases, when attempting to upload animated GIFs and WebM files, non-animated versions would be uploaded instead, which defeated the object.
-This has been fixed.
+- Fixed: In some cases, attempting to upload animated .gifs and .webm files would instead upload non-animated versions, which defeated the object.
+This is fixed.

 Slack 19.05.20